 Almost all activities that require a tryout are announced during Advisory period.
-Others may or may not be announced.
 The list described above includes the meeting times, or a student can check with the Student Activities office (Room 1332).
 The official kickoff for our activities and clubs is the lunchtime Activities Fair that takes place annually in mid-September.
-During their lunch period, students can visit tables for various activities and hear from other students what they're all about.
+During their lunch period, students can visit tables for various club/activities and hear from other students what they're all about.